Odesa Oblast: Religion

+The Kyiv Patriarchate and the Ukrainian Autocephalous Orthodox Church merged into the Orthodox Church of Ukraine in 2019, while the Moscow Patriarchate was banned by law in 2024.

 Administrative divisions

-Until 2020, the Odesa Oblast was administratively subdivided into 26 raions (districts) and 7 municipalities which were directly subordinate to the oblast government – (Bilhorod-Dnistrovskyi, Chornomorsk, Izmail, Podilsk, Teplodar, Yuzhne and the administrative centre of the oblast, Odesa).
+Until 2020, the Odesa Oblast was administratively subdivided into 26 raions (districts) and 7 municipalities which were directly subordinate to the oblast government – (Bilhorod-Dnistrovskyi, Chornomorsk, Izmail, Pivdenne, Podilsk, Teplodar and the administrative centre of the oblast, Odesa).